 - Class attendance is counted in every individual class.
 Students must be present for at least half of a class to be counted present.
 (This can affect early dismissals as well as tardies.) - Students are allowed ten (10) absences in a year-long class and five (5) absences in a one-semester class. - Absences in excess of this may result in loss of credit for the class.
-Every absence in excess of ten must be excused. - Parents will be notified once excessive absences reach the point of a student potentially losing credit.
+Every absence in excess of ten (10) must be excused with a medical note by a doctor. - Parents will be notified once excessive absences reach the point of a student potentially losing credit.
 Once a student reaches this point, he/she will not be able to make up any work missed due to an absence, either excused or unexcused. - Excused absences are defined as: - 1.
 Doctor's visit, accompanied by a note from a non-related physician - 2.
 Serious, chronic, or extended illness verified by a doctor's statement within three (3) days of student's return to school - 3.
 Death in the immediate family - 4.
-Extreme hardships at the discretion of the administrator - Teachers do not have to allow students to make up work for unexcused absences; however, students will have one week from the date of return to class to make up assignments, quizzes, tests, etc. when the absence is excused. - All parent notes, regardless of the reason, count against the 10 day/5 day absence guideline. - Always bring a doctor's note, if applicable.
+Extreme hardships at the discretion of the administrator - Teachers do not have to allow students to make up work for unexcused absences; however, students will have two (2) days (per day absent) from the date of return to class to make up assignments, quizzes, tests, etc. when the absence is excused. - All parent notes, regardless of the reason, count against the 10 day/5 day absence guideline. - · Always bring a doctor's note, if applicable.